kalininalab/epistasis_proteingym/README.md

 ## 📖 Overview

-This repository contains the code accompanying our *Nature Methods – Analysis* submission:
+This repository contains the code accompanying our *Nature Communications* submission:

-> **Beyond Additivity: The Challenge of Predicting Epistatic Effects in Proteins**
+> **Beyond Additivity: Zero-shot Methods Cannot Predict Impact of Epistasis on Protein Properties and Function**

 We benchmark **95 zero-shot variant effect prediction (VEP) models** from [ProteinGym](https://proteingym.org/) for their ability to predict epistatic effects — cases where the combined impact of multiple mutations deviates from the sum of individual effects.